cyberbotics/webots-doc/guide/programming.md

 #### Get Velocity in Controller Code:

 To get the angular velocity of a robot (or robot part) in the robot's controller code: add a [Gyro](../reference/gyro.md) node to the robot (or robot part), then use the `wb_robot_get_device`, `wb_gyro_enable` and `wb_gyro_get_values` functions.
-You will find more information about the [Gyro](../reference/gyro.md) node and functions in the `Reference Manual`.
+You will find more information about the [Gyro](../reference/gyro.md) node and functions in the [Reference Manual](../reference/gyro.md).

 #### Get Velocity in Supervisor:

 Using the `wb_supervisor_node_get_velocity` function it is possible to retrieve both the linear and angular velocity of any [Solid](../reference/solid.md) node.
-You will find more information about this function in the `Reference Manual`.
+You will find more information about this function in the [Reference Manual](../reference/solid.md).

 #### Get Velocity in Physics Plugin Code: